RylanSchaeffer/rylanschaeffer.github.io/content/research/2023_neurips_workshop_unified_theory_assumptions/main.md

 7/8

-Tune in tomorrow for more work appearing at #NeurIPS2023 !
+What are your thoughts on these findings?
+Join the conversation at #NeurIPS2023 !

 8/8